Photo by The Climate Reality Project

 Total spending on L&D should be 1-6% of employee salaries

 Professional development is proven to be one of the most effective ways companies can invest in their people.
 Guild Education, a career development provider, found that for every $1 invested in career education and upskilling, their corporate partners generated $2.84 in cost savings, or 184% ROI.
 Even more dramatically, DeakinCo. and Deloitte found that every $1 invested in professional development generated an additional $4.70 in business revenue per employee, or 370% ROI.
-Check out our article on the ROI of professional development for even more examples.
+Check out our article on the ROI of upskilling for even more examples.

 Spend at least $2,500 per employee on learning and development